 The opposite foot position is used (left foot in front) only on balls where we can’t set our feet in time.
 After we field this ball (this is a long throw) we need to get some type of momentum and square our feet up to first base before we throw.

 Pro Fielding Tip:

-Work on both types of baseball backhands during practice, because you will need both of them in the games.
+Work on all types of baseball backhands during practice, because you will need them in the games (see video below)

 About the Author: Doug Bernier played professionally for 16 season, including time with the following organizations: Colorado Rockies, New York Yankees, Pittsburgh Pirates, Minnesota Twins, & Texas Rangers.
 Following his retirement from playing baseball, he was a Professional Scout for the Colorado Rockies for 2 seasons.
 Currently Bernier is a member of the Colorado Rockies Major League staff, functioning as the team’s Game Planning Coordinator.